 Roth is a difficult author to adapt to the screen; his books are so interior, built on dialogue and reflection and the author’s voice through his characters.
 Which makes Schamus one of the few writers equipped for such a challenge.
 He scripted the powerful American drama The Ice Storm and co-wrote Crouching Tiger, Hidden Tiger and Lust, Caution, films steeped in interior lives and unspoken emotional turmoil playing out under the martial arts action and spy movie suspense (respectively), for Ang Lee.
 He brings that same emotional intensity to this drama, hidden under the social masks and codes of 1950s America, slipping out of conversations fraught with unspoken assumptions and demands.
 Indignation is a film that hides its drama under a controlled visual style and measured rhythm that proves to be far more evocative than it appears on the surface.
 Just like the story.

-Also on DVD and Blu-ray with two featurettes and on SVOD through Amazon Video, iTunes, GooglePlay, and other services.
+On DVD and Blu-ray with two featurettes and on SVOD through Amazon Video, iTunes, GooglePlay, and other services.
 Availability may vary by service.

 Indignation [DVD + Digital]